 Also, payment deadlines are being extended by many of the participating insurers.
 ConnecticutCare Benefits and Anthem ae two carriers that are giving consumers more time to pay.
 One of the reasons is that after enrolling for coverage, often the actual bill is not received or sent until after the effective date.
 Pharmacies, such as CVS, are also trying to be as accommodating as possible to all of the new customers.

 On 9-27-2013 it was reported that Connecticut prices will be higher than all but three other states.
 Of course, with the fourth highest healthcare costs in the US, perhaps we shouldn’t be surprised.
 Another reason for the high pricing is the number of mandatory benefits that state residents must pay for, regardless if they want or need them.
+In the summer of 2014 it was reported that prices would increase (for 2015) for some carriers, and decrease for others.

 The least expensive policy is projected to cost about $350 per month.
 However, a “Silver” policy may cost about $100 more, which is significantly higher than many other states.